 To make your meditation more powerful, really focus on those memories.
 What was it about those memories that made you feel so good?
 Again, I will give an example from the meditation I created for myself.

 With my meditation, I wanted just to feel happy, so I wrote down my happiest times.
-One of them was when I visited my home back in England and sat on the bench outside my house to look over the countryside.
+One of them was when I visited my home back in England, sitting on the bench outside my house to look over the countryside.
 When I think about that memory, I vividly remember the rolling fields outside my house back home.
 The memory of those fields contains powerful emotional memory.

 5: Now to create your own meditation